 The Performance tab is about emoji, lazy load, and CSS and font loading methods (inline or as an external file).

-The API keys tab speaks for itself.
+The API keys tab speaks for itself: it’s for connecting external APIs and saving the keys globally.

 Builder